duniter-gchange/gchange-client-desktop/README.md

 * check that the `TAG` exists on remote GitHub repository
 * eventually create the pre-release if it does not exist
-* produce Linux and Windows releases of Gchange Desktop and upload them
+* produce Linux and Windows releases of ğchange desktop and upload them

 To produce `TAG` 0.5.2: